 How to Grow Bosc Pears

-You will need a full sun location with well-draining soil and end of summer cooling for best Bosc tree growing.
+You will need a full sun location with well-draining soil and end-of-summer cooling for the best Bosc tree growing.
 A Bosc pear tree is easy to cultivate once established.

 Use a stake when the tree is young to train it straight and prune the pear tree annually to promote a strong scaffold form.
 Prune each branch by a third in spring to help the plant achieve a nice open vase shape.
 As the tree begins to produce fruit, some may have to be removed early if clusters are too thick.
 This will allow other fruits to mature fully.